Reading and phonics

 www.lexiacore5.com

-“Whitehouse Pupil Referral Unit is a calm and friendly environment.”
+“Whitehouse Pupil Referral Unit is a calm and friendly environment where pupils are happy and feel safe.”

 Ofsted

-“Staff know the pupils well and pupils respond to these positive relationships.”
+“Staff know the pupils well, and pupils respond positively to these strong relationships.”

 Ofsted